BrianMitchL/weatherBot/README.md

 * Special weather event tweets that go out as soon as a "special" weather condition happens
 * Limiting how often the special event tweets are tweeted
 * Variable location for all tweets based on the locations in a user's recent tweets
+* Timezone support for localizing times to the timezone of the given or found location
 * US, CA, UK, or SI units
 * Geo location in each tweet
-* Python 3.3 or higher
 * Logs to the console and a file
 * Can be run as a daemon
 * Weather data from Forecast.io
+* Python 3.3 or higher

 ## Install Dependencies
 Run the following from the repository root directory to install the needed dependencies.